Zb tetraquark channel and $B\bar B^*$ interaction from lattice QCD: Quantum numbers and operators

 The quantum numbers of neutral $Z_b^0$ in experiment are $I=1$, $I_3=0$ and $J^{PC}=1^{+-}$.
 Certain quantum numbers are somewhat different in the systems with two static particles and are reminiscent of diatomic molecule.
 We study the system with quantum numbers

-where the neutral system is considered so that C-conjugation can be applied (Fig. \ref{fig:1} shows the charged partner).
+which couple to $Z_b$ channel.
+The neutral system is considered so that C-conjugation can be applied (Fig. \ref{fig:1} shows the charged partner).
 Only the z-component of angular momenta for light degrees of freedom ($J_z^{light}$) is conserved.
 The $\epsilon$ is a quantum number related to the reflection over the yz plane. $P$ refers to inversion with respect to mid-point between $b$ and $\bar b$ and $C$ is charge conjugation, where only their product is conserved.

 The spin of infinitely heavy quark can not flip via interaction with gluons, so $S^{heavy}$ of $\bar bb$ is conserved.
 We choose to study system with $S^{heavy}=1,\ S_z^{heavy}=0$, where decays to $\Upsilon$ are allowed, while decays to $\eta_b$ and $h_b$ are forbidden.
 Note that physical system $Z_b$ and $B\bar B^*$ with finite $m_b$ can be a linear combination of $S^{heavy}=1$ as well as $S^{heavy}=0$ and we study only $S^{heavy}=1$ component.
 We have in mind this component including $B\bar B^*$, $\bar BB^*$, $\bar B^* B^*$ ($O_1$ in Eq. \ref{operators}) when we refer to "$B\bar B^*$".